thabet1thabet1/athkari/README.md

 ## 📧 Contact

-For any questions, suggestions, or professional inquiries, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/thabet-charef-khodja-97ab03347/) or through the [GitHub repository](https://github.com/thabet1thabet1/athkari).
+For any questions, suggestions, or professional inquiries, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/thabet-charef-khodja-97ab03347/)

 ---